DarrenChangJR/ENGG1340_Project/README.md

 * A list of features that you plan to implement, and explain how each coding element from 1 to 5 listed under the coding requirements aforementioned have supported your features.
   1. Generation of random game sets or events - Random events (e.g., 5 Community service function and only select 3 for user & random crits and dodge chances, dropping random item for stats)
   2. Data structures for storing game status - Character attribute status depending on his response in quest
-  3. Dynamic memory management -
+  3. Dynamic memory management - Able to chose difficulty of enemy at run time to determine how many enemies he/she will face at the desire difficulty level.
   4. File input/output (e.g., for loading/saving game status) - Saving current Status
   5. Program codes in multiple files - Create 3 tasks in different files (e.g., Community service file, bandits files, and final boss file).